-According to Michigan state law (§6021), landlord duties to provide habitable premises include the following:
+According to Michigan state law (MCL § 554.139), landlord duties to provide habitable premises include the following:

-- Repairs and compliance.
-Landlord promises to keep the premises in reasonable repair and to comply with applicable health and safety laws, except when the disrepair or code violation has been caused by the tenant’s willful or irresponsible conduct or lack of conduct. (§§ 554.139)
+- Repairs and Compliance.
+Landlord promises to keep the premises in reasonable repair and to comply with applicable health and safety laws, except when the disrepair or code violation has been caused by the tenant’s willful or irresponsible conduct or lack of conduct.

 If your landlord does not provide habitable housing under local and state housing codes, a court would probably conclude that you have been “constructively evicted.”
-Michigan law (Rome v.
-Walker, 196 N.W.2d 850 (1972), Mich.
-Comp.
-Laws § 554.139, and -125.530) sets specific requirements for the procedures you must follow before moving out because of a major repair problem.
+Michigan law sets specific requirements a tenant must follow before moving out because of a major repair problem.

 4. Landlord Harassment or Privacy Violation

 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

 - Landlord Entry.
 In Michigan, there is no statute for the notice required from a landlord before entry.

 - Changing the Locks.
 In some states, if the locks are changed by a landlord without the tenant’s permission or without the protection of specific language in the lease agreement, this can qualify as being “constructively evicted”, and could relieve the tenant of their duties of the lease.
 In Michigan, landlords are not allowed to lockout tenants.

 Many states protect tenants who are victims of domestic violence.
 If a tenant is confronting a domestic violence situation (this can also be stalking), and wants to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.